Arrival (film): Plot

 Linguist Louise Banks's daughter Hannah dies at the age of twelve from an incurable illness.

 Twelve extraterrestrial spacecraft hover over various locations around the Earth.
 In the ensuing widespread panic, affected nations send military and scientific experts to monitor and study them.
 In the United States, US Army Colonel Weber recruits Banks and physicist Ian Donnelly to study the craft above Montana.
 On board, Banks and Donnelly make contact with two cephalopod-like, seven-limbed aliens, whom they call "heptapods"; Donnelly nicknames them Abbott and Costello.
-Banks and Donnelly research the complex written language of the aliens, consisting of palindromic phrases written with circular symbols, and share the results with other nations.
+Banks and Donnelly research the complex written language of the heptapods, consisting of phrases written with logograms, and share the results with other nations.
 As Banks studies the language, she starts to have flashback-like visions of her daughter.

-When Banks is able to establish sufficient shared vocabulary to ask why the aliens have come, they answer with a statement that could be translated as "offer weapon".
-China interprets this as "use weapon", prompting it to break off communications, and other nations follow.
-Banks argues that the symbol interpreted as "weapon" can be more abstractly related to the concepts of "means" or "tool"; China's translation likely results from interacting with the aliens using mahjong, a highly competitive game.
+When Banks is able to establish sufficient shared vocabulary to ask why the heptapods have come, they answer with a statement that could be translated as "offer weapon".
+China interprets this as "use weapon", prompting them to break off communications, and other nations follow.
+Banks argues that the symbol interpreted as "weapon" can be more abstractly related to the concepts of "means" or "tool"; China's translation likely results from interacting with the heptapods using mahjong, a highly competitive game.
+Meanwhile, the Russian team receives a message that they translate as "there is no time," which they interpret as a possible threat.

 Rogue soldiers plant a bomb in the Montana craft.
-Unaware, Banks and Donnelly re-enter the alien vessel, and the aliens give them a more complex message.
+Unaware, Banks and Donnelly reenter the alien vessel, and the aliens give them a more complex message.
 Just before the bomb explodes, one of the aliens ejects Donnelly and Banks from the vessel, knocking them unconscious.
-When they wake, the alien craft has moved beyond reach and the US military is preparing to evacuate in case of retaliation.
+When they wake, the heptapod craft has moved beyond reach and the US military is preparing to evacuate in case of retaliation.

+General Shang of China issues an ultimatum to the alien craft in China, demanding that it leave within 24 hours.
+Russia, Pakistan, and Sudan follow suit; communications between the international research teams are terminated as worldwide panic sets in.

 Donnelly discovers that the symbol for time is present throughout the message and that the writing occupies exactly one-twelfth of the 3D space into which it is projected.
-Banks suggests that the full message is split among the twelve craft and that the aliens want all the nations to share what they learn.
+Banks suggests that the full message is split between the twelve craft and that the heptapods want all the nations to collaborate in order to decipher it.